AcunatomyConditionsKnee Pain

 Releases the muscles loading the knee unevenly

-The vastus medialis, vastus lateralis, rectus femoris, and IT band/TFL are the most common sources of persistent knee pain — they pull the patella off track and compress the joint.
-Dry needling deactivates these trigger points directly.
-The tracking normalizes.
-The compression releases.
+The quads and IT band pull the kneecap off track and compress the joint.
+Dry needling releases these trigger points and the tracking normalizes.

 Knee osteoarthritis was one of four conditions with the strongest evidence in the largest acupuncture meta-analysis (20,827 patients).
 A 2021 meta-analysis confirmed dry needling significantly improves knee pain, sensitivity, and range of motion.